shravish/shravish/README.md

 ### About:
 <p>
-I'm a backend developer passionate about building reliable, scalable systems that solve real-world problems.<br />
-I have experience working with microservices, message queues (like RabbitMQ), RESTful APIs, and containerized deployments using Docker.
-I enjoy clean architecture, well-tested code, and tackling performance bottlenecks.
-Currently, I'm diving deeper into distributed systems and async processing.
-I'm always curious, always learning, and open to collaborating on exciting projects — especially in fast-paced, tech-forward environments.
+Python Backend Developer with a couple of years of experience in designing and building high-performance, scalable web applications and APIs.
+Proficient in Python, Django, and experience with cloud platforms like AWS.
+Experienced in building RESTful APIs.
+Passionate about building clean, maintainable code and delivering robust solutions.
+Always seeking opportunities to collaborate on challenging projects and contribute to innovative backend engineering.
 </p>

  💻 Backend Developer | Python | Django | Microservices | Docker
  🚀 Passionate about building scalable systems and clean, maintainable code
- 🌍 Open to exciting opportunities — especially in tech-driven companies
+ 🌍 Open to exciting opportunities

  ### Languages & Tools: